binbinmods/Hecar/Hecar/README.md

 # Hecar, the Moontouched

-A hero mod, introducing Hecar, a Shaman imprisoned by Gorio.
+A hero mod, introducing Hecar, a Moontouched Healer whose mind has been shattered when looking for the light.
+Instead, he found something else.

 This currently does not include any events or quests related to Hecar.
-This will be updated in the future with a future mod release, it will include a sub-zone or three and a few quests.
+This will be updated in the future with a future mod release.

+Known Issues:
+- The custom descriptions for Crack Heads and Waning Blessing do not appear when the cards are in your hand.
+Their effects still apply, and appear in the tome/after you have played them, but not in your hand.
+This is a visual bug only.

 A couple of notes:
 ## Notes: